basham/swit-workshop-a11y/slides.md

 ```

 Notes:
 So, this is how a developer could interpret the sketch in HTML.
 The list and the items seem fairly straightforward.
 However, a name for a list isn't as common.
-The developer decides to put the "Fruit" label before the list.
+The developer decides to put the "Games" label before the list.